 From a farmers’ son to a fast-food king, the highs and lows of Harland Sanders’ life echo the post-war landscape of America.
 Replete with adventure, wandering, romance, failure, and great success, his life was more a five-course meal than a to-go fast food.

 And Colonel Sanders’ story is certainly a finger-lickin’ good one.

-After this look at Colonel Sanders’ story, check out more about the wild world of fast food with the original version of Ronald McDonald and then read up on the backstories of other fast-food empires.
+After this look at the story of Harland Sanders, check out more about the wild world of fast food with the original version of Ronald McDonald and then read up on the backstories of other fast-food empires.